7 Stocks That Outperform in a Recession - WTOP News

 T-Mobile US Inc. (TMUS)

 Following its merger with Sprint, T-Mobile is now the second-largest U.S. wireless provider.
 T-Mobile has generated consistent growth in a challenging industry, even during economic downturns.
-Analyst Keith Snyder says T-Mobile will continue to outgrow its primary competitors and demonstrate its free cash flow growth potential.
-Snyder says T-Mobile’s 5G network has a significant lead over Verizon Communications Inc. (VZ) and AT&T Inc. (T).
-In a difficult environment, he projects T-Mobile’s revenue growth will accelerate from 0.2% in 2022 to 3.6% in 2023.
-CFRA has a “strong buy” rating and $175 price target for TMUS stock, which closed at $145.12 on Jan.
-20.
+Analyst Keith Snyder says T-Mobile will continue to outgrow its peers, and he projects revenue growth will accelerate from 2.2% in 2023 to 4.2% in 2024, thanks to the rollout of next-generation mobile devices and the company’s pricing strategy.
+Snyder is bullish on T-Mobile’s free cash flow growth potential and churn, and he says aggressive pricing has allowed it to gain market share.
+CFRA has a “strong buy” rating and $175 price target for TMUS stock, which closed at $147.09 on Feb.
+21.

 S&P 500 outperformance: 55.7% (2020), 14.8% (2008)